Gingin "Shaddow Downs Estate"

 When excellence and minimal labour input were the driving factors behind Shaddow Downs Estate, it has been ensured that all improvements embraced the best commercial engineering design and working practices not normally associated with Australian rural holdings.

-The elevated uniqueness at the head of the renowned Cheriton Valley, an unknown and unexpected oasis so close to Perth, provides maximum privacy and security from the main homesteads Eagle Nest location.
+From this elevated location, at the head of the renowned Cheriton Valley, an unknown and unexpected oasis so close to Perth, provides maximum privacy and security from the main homesteads Eagle Nest location.

 The low maintenance property design has created a unique lifestyle and manageable property that requires minimal labour input for maximum return.